react-cosmos/react-cosmos/CONTRIBUTING.md

 ### Monorepo

-TODO: Mention Yarn Workspaces

-React Cosmos is a [monorepo](packages) powered by [Lerna](https://github.com/lerna/lerna).
+React Cosmos is a [monorepo](packages) powered by [Yarn Workspaces](https://yarnpkg.com/lang/en/docs/workspaces/) and  [Lerna](https://github.com/lerna/lerna).
 The monorepo structure makes it possible to publish independent packages while being able to have end-to-end tests for the whole project, and to easily link examples to unpublished packages.

 Important to note: